Oct 25, 2017

 When you are fully aware of all four corners of your breath, most importantly the movements of your diaphragm, and you have done at least five times ten inhales and exhales with inverted breathing, change your breathing pattern and start breathing with full abdominal breathing, maintaining a strong focus on all four corners.
 You will feel a relief of removing the pressure if inhales from your DanTien.

-Now you are half way there.
-Chances are, your breath have quieted down already, quite considerably.
+Now you are halfway there.
+Chances are, your breath has quieted down already, quite considerably.
 If you are still aware of a pronounced abdominal movement, or that of breathing deeply, start altering your breathing pattern and have longer exhales than inhales (although not much longer).
 Practice this way, until you feel your breaths quiet down.
 It helps to continue counting your breaths.

 Now turn your attention towards your thoughts.
 The intense focus these breathing exercises require would have had the potential to quiet down the inner noise sufficiently, but c you might still have some disturbing thoughts coming.
 It would be most beneficial now, if you’ve learned some meditation technique previously, and most preferably not the westernised and often over-simplified “mindfulness meditation”, a simplification of the traditional Vipassana meditation method.
 (If you do practice traditional Vipassana Meditation, it may be useful, although practices such as Zazen might prove a more resourceful practice for this singular purpose, having the goal of quieting down your mind now, as opposed to just being present.)